 Specific debt issued by several State agencies, such as Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, Alaska Energy Authority, the Alaska Tax Credit Certificate Bond Corporation and the Alaska Pension Obligation Bond Corporation have been provided a statutory framework that allows some level of Moral Obligations of the State of Alaska.
-There is no direct obligation of the State to pay any debt service associated with these bonds, however there is a perception that the State would appropriate funds (at the Legislature's discretion) to cover any shortfall by these issuers due to the statutory framework that the State provided the agencies that requires a debt service reserve, reporting the sufficiency of that reserve to the State, and requires requesting replenishment in the case of a draw upon the reserve.
+There is no direct obligation of the State to pay any debt service associated with these bonds, however there is an implied commitment of the State to appropriate funds (at the Legislature's discretion) to cover any shortfall in the event of a default by these issuers.
+This implied commitment is based on a specific statutory framework that the State provided the agencies that requires a debt service reserve and reporting the sufficiency of that reserve to the Legislature and Governor.
 As there is no obligation of the State to appropriate such funds, and there has not been an instance previously in which the State has had to honor the moral obligation pledge, rating agencies generally do not include these Moral Obligation bonds when calculating the State's financial ratios.
 However, in the event that the State did appropriate funds to one of these agencies to cover a shortfall, the rating agencies would likely consider all of that agency's debt as part of the State's general obligation debt in its future ratio calculations.
 In the case of the Alaska Municipal Bond Bank Authority (AMBBA) the State has provided an annual appropriation funding any reserve deficiency due to a borrower default in advance.
 This appropriation has helped reduce the cost of borrowing for many municipal borrowers, but as a result of the appropriation there is a higher level of scrutiny for these bonds from Standard and Poor's and Fitch Ratings.